edeforas/BeeDNN/README.md

 Layers:
 - Dense, with or without bias
 - GlobalGain, GlobalBias GlobalAffine, Gain, Bias, Affine
-- Convolution2D, PoolMax2D, GlobalMaxPooling2D, ChannelBias
 - Softmax, Softmin
 - PRelu, RRelu, PELU, TERELU
 - Layers and activations are decoupled and can be in any order

+2D layers:
+- Convolution2D, ChannelBias
+- PoolMax2D, GlobalMaxPooling2D,
+- AveragePooling2D

 Activations (in alphabetical order):
 - Absolute, Asinh, Atan